 It was dumb.

-February 29th, Anthony Fauci was saying the risk is low, the risk is low.
+February 29th, Anthony Fauci was saying the risk is low.

 And Donald Trump comes into New York.

-He puts all the personnel there for the city in state of New York.
+He puts all the personnel there for the city and state of New York.

 He took care of everybody.

-They converted that to COVID-19 capability to take in COVID patients.
+They converted that to covet 19 capability to take in covet patients.

-That neither one of those were planned to do that, but they did.
+That neither one of those would plan to do that, but they did.

-You know, changing the ventilation system, not particularly easy at the Javett Center, but they did it.
+You know, changing the ventilation system not particularly easy at the Javit Center, but they did it.

 They staffed it, they built it.

-I guess on the recommendation of the idiot health, well, what the New York Post is calling Dr. Death in New York.
+The dumbest decision of all is march 25th, and that is when the executive order came down, I guess on the recommendation Of the idiot health, well, what the New York Post is calling Dr. Death in New York.

-But they make the really dumb decision of saying, hey, let's let's put COVID patients.
+But they make the really dumb decision of saying, hey, let's put COVID patients.

 That's what we'll do.

-We'll put COVID patients uh demand that long-term health facilities for the elderly and nursing homes take out of the hospitals by law.
+We'll put COVID patients, demand that long-term health facilities for the elderly in nursing homes take out of the hospitals.

-Now the the nursing homes were saying we don't have the ability to deal with this.
+Now, the nursing homes were saying, we don't have the ability to deal with this.

-Well, it's only yesterday that Governor Cuomo finally gave in and and rescinded this nursing home order.
+Well, it's only yesterday that Governor Cuomo finally gave in and rescinded this nursing home order.

 Now, fully almost 30% of New York deaths were because they didn't take care of the elderly in New York.

-And I'm I don't think the governor did it purposefully at all.
+And I don't think the governor did it purposefully at all.

-Then Ron DeSantis, well, the first thing he did was bring in the National Guard, every Single agency available in Florida, and all they did was go after the vulnerable population to make sure they would be protected.
+And Ron DeSantis, well, the first thing he did was bring in the National Guard, every single agency available in Florida, and all they did was go after the vulnerable population to make sure they would be protected.

-Michigan is a disaster to compared to Ron DeSantis in Florida.
+Michigan is a disaster compared to Ron DeSantis in Florida.

-Now, if we're gonna open up and open up safely, we can learn from Ron DeSantis.
+Now, if we're going to open up and open up safely, we can learn from Ron DeSantis.

 We can learn what not to do from New York, New York City, New York State.